 The cases that you mention are the most difficult types of corruption to understand and confront, because they involve lawful agents.
-For obvious reasons, investigators, prosecutors, and judges don't like to tackle the participation of lawful agents like police officers, public servants, and the private sector, and that's exactly why innovative concepts, methodologies, and computational tools are urgently required.
-Only if those innovative approaches are applied can the most relevant nodes of those criminal networks be identified and neutralized.
+For obvious reasons, investigators, prosecutors and judges don't like to tackle the participation of lawful agents like police officers, public servants and the private sector, and that's exactly why innovative concepts, methodologies and computational tools are urgently required.
+Only if those innovative approaches are applied can the most relevant nodes of those criminal networks be identified and neutralised.

 Do you think that affluent Western countries like the UK genuinely have less corruption, or do you think it's just covered up better?

-So you think the tendency for Western organizations to do their dirt overseas is underestimated?
+So you think the tendency for Western organisations to do their dirt overseas is underestimated?

-Yes.
-The participation of big Western companies in corruption and transnational criminal networks is underestimated.
-A clear case is the role of the financial system in creating favorable conditions for massive money laundering associated with drug trafficking.
+Yes, the participation of big Western companies in corruption and transnational criminal networks is underestimated.
+A clear case is the role of the financial system in creating favourable conditions for massive money laundering associated with drug trafficking.
 For instance, HSBC directly participated in the laundering of Mexican drug trafficking money.

 What advice would you give to British law enforcement agencies when it comes to dealing with corruption?

 I'd tell them to pay attention to the players operating inside lawful institutions, and to always make sure that they understand the underlying structures, no matter how complex those structures are.
 This is the only path to understanding the real impacts and dimensions of crime and corruption.
-People operating inside lawful organizations can use those organizations and institutions for achieving criminal objectives, like the cases that were recently observed in the UK.
-We, as a society, need a real practical commitment to dismantling criminal networks, and that commitment involves understanding and addressing the participation of agents who operate inside lawful organizations but favor criminal objectives.
+People operating inside lawful organisations can use those organisations and institutions for achieving criminal objectives, like the cases that were recently observed in the UK.
+We, as a society, need a real practical commitment to dismantling criminal networks, and that commitment involves understanding and addressing the participation of agents who operate inside lawful organisations but favour criminal objectives.
 We hope that our tools and methodologies help to dismantle criminal networks and bring about a culture of legality.

 Thank you, Eduardo.

-Eduardo is currently attempting to gain funding via Kickstarter to map corruption and organized crime in more locations.
+Eduardo is currently attempting to gain funding via Kickstarter to map corruption and organised crime in more locations.
 You can visit his page here.